mwarning/MeshNetSimulator/README.md

 # MeshNetSimulator

-A simulator for exploring/sketching mesh network routing strategies.
+A simple simulator for exploring/sketching mesh network routing strategies.
 The code is written in plain JavaScript/HTML and [d3](https://d3js.org).

-The project is currently incomplete.
 Pull request are welcome!

 ![settings](screenshot.png)